yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/11. Generated vs Persisted dimension/readme.md

 ## Introduction
 Dimensions play a crucial role in data modelling.
 For reference dimensions such as Date dimension, in Power BI you can either use either DAX-generated tables (*Generated dimension*) or you can use a persisted tables (*Persisted dimension*) in the data source, e.g. Delta-table in Databricks Unity Catalog.
 As the behavior of Power BI when using these two types of dimensions differs, choosing the right approach is crucial to achieve the best performance and end user experience.

-In the present quickstart sample we will showcase the benefits of Persisted dimension over Generated dimension by using example of **Date** dimension.
+In this quickstart sample we will showcase the benefits of Persisted dimension over Generated dimension by using example of **Date** dimension.
 Persisted dimension helps generate fewer SQL-queries, hence achieving overall better performance and user experience when using **DirectQuery** or **Composite models**.

 ## Pre-requisites